pcingola/SnpEff/src/docs/snpeff/faq.md

 - `T -> G`

 !!! warning
-	If the number of degenerate symbols increases, the number of variants expanded will increase exponentiallly.
+	If the number of degenerate symbols increases, the number of variants expanded will increase exponentially.
 	Currently SnpEff will not expand more than `MAX_IUB_BASES=10` bases